magento/devdocs/guides/v2.1/cloud/docker/docker-development.md

 ### Cron container

 The Cron container is based on PHP-CLI images, and executes operations in the background immediately after the Docker environment start.
-It uses the cron configuration defined in the [`cron` property of the `.magento.app.yaml` file]({{page.baseurl}}/cloud/project/project-conf-files_magento-app.html#crons).
+It uses the cron configuration defined in the [`crons` property of the `.magento.app.yaml` file]({{page.baseurl}}/cloud/project/project-conf-files_magento-app.html#crons).

 #### View cron log